André Vallerand: Provincial politics

-Following a cabinet shuffle on June 23, 1988, Vallerand was appointed as minister responsible for international affairs.
+Following a cabinet shuffle on June 23, 1988, Vallerand was appointed minister responsible for international affairs.
 This was a junior portfolio; Vallerand worked under Paul Gobeil, Quebec's minister of international relations.

-He did not serve in this position for very long.
-In December 1988, several anglophone members of Bourassa's cabinet resigned to protest the government's handling of Quebec's language laws.
+Vallerand did not serve in this position for very long.
+In December 1988, several Anglophone members of Bourassa's cabinet resigned to protest the government's handling of Quebec's language laws.
 Vallerand was promoted to a full cabinet portfolio to fill one of the resulting vacancies, becoming minister of supply and services on December 21, 1988.